Roief8/Github-finder-app/README.md

 ## Tools used

+React JS - ContextAPI and useReducer.
-React JS, Tailwind CSS and DaisyUI, GithubAPI, Axios.
+Tailwind CSS and DaisyUI, GithubAPI, Axios for fetching data.

 App deployed on AWS S3.